Strong Enough to Bend

-Strong Enough to Bend is the seventeenth studio album by American country music artist Tanya Tucker, released in 1988.
+Strong Enough to Bend is the 17th studio album by American country music artist Tanya Tucker, released in 1988.
 The album contains three singles that made the Billboard Top Ten Country singles charts: "Strong Enough to Bend" at number one, "Highway Robbery" at number two, and "Call on Me" at number four.
 The single "Daddy and Home" rose to number 27, while the album itself peaked at number nine on the country albums chart.